 Entrepreneurs: Christian Schauf and Mike Escamilla

-Supply Co. provides you with the tools you need to survive all emergencies, big and small.
+Big and small tools you need to survive all emergencies are provided by Supply Co.
 Whether you need food, shelter, or fire, Seventy2’s got your back.
-The business was started 6 months before their appearance and has sold $700,000 in inventory.
+In just 6 months of the start of the business, and before the appearance of the show, they sold $700,000 in inventory.

 |$1.25 million for 5%||$1.25 million for 15%||Rohan Oza|